 | 2 Right | 2 Left |

-- Note: Each wheel should be turned over.
-If the graphics faced outwards before, they should be inward-facing once remounted.
+- Note: Each wheel needs flipping.
+If the graphics originally faced outward, they should face inward once remounted.

-To detach and reattach the wheels, you will require a 4 mm Allen key or Torx tool.
-In most cases, you will need two of these tools—one for each side of the wheel—to hold both the female and male sides of the wheel bolts simultaneously.
+A 4 mm Allen key or Torx tool is required to detach and reattach the wheels.
+You will often need two tools—one for either side of the wheel—to manage both the female and male sides of the wheel bolts concurrently.

-Once you become accustomed to it, repositioning your wheels takes merely five minutes.
+Once accustomed to it, adjusting your wheels will take merely five minutes.

-If you're considering whether it's time for new wheels or new skates, consult this guide:
+If you're weighing up the decision between getting new wheels or new skates, consult the following guide: